Krebrov001/Concord-SciFi/chapters/Visiting the Tau.md

 > “You’ve spoken of Night City’s cybernetic excesses, and we’ve heard your impressions.
 Now, let me offer you another perspective.
 The *Concord* — a human civilization so different from the Imperium or the Galactic Empire.”

 **Picard (curious):**
-> “We have glimpsed their transmissions.
+> “We have visited their society.
 An agrarian, nature-centered society, rejecting industrialism.”

 **Aun’el Dovash (nodding):**
 > “They embrace harmony with living things, organic technologies, even what your mystics might call ‘magic.’”